AndreaKazu/PowerBi-Projects/README.md

 # ATLIQ Hardware_Revenue Analysis PowerBi-Project
-📌Problem statement
+📌**Problem statement**

-This Power BI dashboard was created as part of a CodeBasics challenge to help a computer hardware business identify the reasons behind its stagnant or declining revenue.
+This Power BI dashboard was created as part of a **CodeBasics** challenge to help a computer hardware business identify the reasons behind its stagnant or declining revenue.
 The dashboard provides key insights into sales trends, customer behavior, and product performance to assist in shaping better business strategies.

-* Steps followed to prepare the data for analysis
+**Steps followed to prepare the data for analysis**

 Step 1 : Multiple files were provided for the analysis, so they were gathered in a single folder.